Reindeer husbandry

 ATV tracks from reindeer husbandry in the south-east part of the national park.
 Photo: Ingunn Ims Vistnes

-You will find traces of reindeer husbandry in several places: ATV tracks, fences and guiding systems or herder cabins.
+You will find traces of reindeer husbandry in several places.
+These may include ATV tracks, fences and corrals, as well as occasional herders’ cabins.

-The reindeer migrate between their winter and summer grazing pastures.
-Seiland is a summer paradise for the reindeer, and to survive the long winter it is important that the reindeer spend time on Seiland feeding and putting on weight.
-In the spring and summer, the reindeer enjoy the fresh green shoots that emerge as the snow gradually retreats up the mountain slopes.
-On warm summer days the reindeer move high up the mountain or to windy locations to escape the insects and to graze in peace.
-The reindeer don’t generally flock together in the summer, but spread out in small groups across the terrain.
+Reindeer are adapted to migrating between winter and summer pastures.
+Seiland is a summer paradise for the reindeer, and to cope with the long winter, it is important that the animals use their time on the island to feed and build up body reserves.
+In spring and summer, the reindeer take advantage of the fresh green shoots that appear as the snow melts up the mountainsides.
+On warm summer days, they move high into the mountains—to patches of snow and ice, or to windy ridges—to escape insects and find peace for grazing.
+During summer, the reindeer usually do not gather in large herds but spread out across the landscape in smaller groups.

 Reindeer in their early-summer pasture.
 Photo: Ingunn Ims Vistnes